What To Do When Your RAID Server Crashes

 When your RAID array crashes, don’t panic.
 The first thing you need to do is try to bring the server back up.
 If it won’t boot, try removing the hard drive that crashed, reinstalling it, and then trying again.
 If that still doesn’t work, there are a few approaches you can take.

 The first thing to do is to always have a backup plan.
-Hardware fails all the time; if you’re working with any sort of mission-critical data, prepare yourself for it by setting up automated backups and storing them off-site.
-This way, if your RAID server crashes down on top of you and destroys everything on it, you can still recover when disaster strikes.
+Hardware fails all the time.
+If you work with mission-critical data, prepare for it by setting up automated backups.
+Store these backups off-site.
+This way, if your RAID server crashes and destroys your data, you can still recover when disaster strikes.
 The data recovery company can help you to recover your data.

 Say a big no to disk checking software:

-• Such virtual products essentially bring up any issues present in the disks and attempt to fix them.
-In any case, the main concerning thing about that is the presence of awful areas on the plates and every one of the terrible areas can’t be fixed by such programming software.
+- Such virtual products essentially bring up any issues present in the disks and attempt to fix them.
+The main concern is the presence of bad sectors on the disks.
+Not all of these bad sectors can be fixed using software.

 Say No to Disk Order change in the Array

 When you set up a RAID, the order of the drives matters.
-In an ideal world, you would never move drives between slots in a RAID array, but sometimes that’s not an option.
-For example, when we were installing our new server at work, we had to take one of the drives out of its 3-drive RAID 5 array and put it in another machine to get the second RAID controller working.
-This process was surprisingly simple: all we had to do was open our friendly little command-line interface and use some simple commands to change the disk order within our RAID arrays.
+Ideally, you should never move drives between slots in a RAID array.
+Sometimes, however, it is necessary.
+For example, when we installed a new server at work, we had to remove a drive from our 3-drive RAID 5 array.
+We put it in another machine to get the second RAID controller working.
+The process was simple.
+We opened the command-line interface and used a few commands to change the disk order within the RAID arrays.

 Contact RAID Data Recovery Professionals

 When your RAID server crashes, you don’t want to wait to contact the best Raid Data Recovery professionals in the business.
 The longer you wait, the more likely it is that your data can’t be recovered at all.
 Our RAID recovery specialists will handle the entire process for you, from beginning to end.
-They’ll collect the necessary equipment and shipping information from you, then send out a team of engineers to retrieve your files as soon as possible.
-Once they’ve successfully recovered your files, our team will work with you to choose optional archival services that can safeguard your recovered files and keep them safe for years to come.
+They will collect the necessary equipment and shipping information from you.
+Then they will send a team of engineers to retrieve your files as soon as possible.
+Once the files are successfully recovered, our team will help you choose optional archival services.
+These services can safeguard your recovered files and keep them safe for years.

 Conclusion